-Within the assigned laboratory, interns will have the opportunity to work either with other researchers on a current lab project or on their own project.
+Interns will have the opportunity to work either with other researchers on a current lab project or on their own project.
 Students will be expected to present the results of their research in a lab meeting at the end of the summer.
-They will also be expected to share the results with a wider audience by presenting a poster at the Frontiers in Undergraduate Research Poster Exhibition in October 2014 or April 2015.
+They will also be expected to share the results with a wider audience by presenting a poster at the Frontiers in Undergraduate Research Poster Exhibition.

-- should have an interest in both medicine and research
+- must have an interest in both medicine and research

 - must possess a strong background in science, having completed at least two semesters each of college biology and college chemistry